lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_reshape.md

 #### Challenge {#challengeDataFormat}

 1. The `trees` data frame is in long format: every observation (count) is in its own row, and the tree species is specified by the variable `Species`.
-Convert this data frame to wide format, with counts for different species in different columns.
+Re-read in this data frame, then convert it to wide format, with counts for different species in different columns.